Jaden Hill: Professional career

-Hill was selected by the Colorado Rockies in the second round with the 44th overall selection of the 2021 Major League Baseball draft.
+The Colorado Rockies selected Hill in the second round, with the 44th overall selection, of the 2021 Major League Baseball draft.
 He signed with the Rockies for a $1.7 million signing bonus.
 Hill returned to throwing live batting practice in mid-June.

 Hill made his professional debut in July 2022 with the Rookie-level Arizona Complex League Rockies and after seven starts was promoted to the Fresno Grizzlies of the Single-A California League.
 Over 17 2/3 innings between the two teams, Hill posted a 3.06 ERA with 25 strikeouts and six walks.
+For the 2023 season, Hill was assigned to the Spokane Indians of the High-A Northwest League.
+Over 16 starts, Hill went 0-9 with a 9.48 ERA, 57 strikeouts, and 25 walks over 43 2/3 innings.
+He was selected to play in the Arizona Fall League for the Salt River Rafters after the season.

+Hill was assigned to the Hartford Yard Goats of the Double-A Eastern League to open the 2024 season.
+He posted a 3.52 ERA with 56 strikeouts and six saves in 34 appearances before he was promoted to the Triple–A Albuquerque Isotopes, with whom in seven innings he gave up eight earned runs.
+On September 5, 2024, Hill was selected to the 40-man roster and promoted to the major leagues for the first time.
+In nine appearances for the Rockies during his rookie campaign, Hill posted a 5.06 ERA with 6 strikeouts across 10 2/3 innings pitched.

+Hill was optioned to Triple-A Albuquerque to begin the 2025 season.
+On August 2, 2025, Hill recorded his first career win, tossing a scoreless inning of relief against the Pittsburgh Pirates.